 - All financial aid decisions are made independently of admission decisions, and are only awarded after an offer of admission has been extended to a prospective student.

 - Go to sssbynais.org/parents – School and Student Services (SSS)

 - The Hillside School’s SSS code is 3907

-- Submit copies of the following documents to Melissa Stewart, Business Manager, at email@example.com
+- Submit copies of the following documents to the SSS site or our Director of Finance, Don Kuntzman, at email@example.com

 - Parents’ W-2 forms (custodial and non-custodial parents)

 - Parents’ most recent Federal Income Tax Return (1040) and any related schedules

 - Self-employed Schedule C and related attachments (business profit & loss), if applicable